qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 1 In particular, the CLI deﬁnes the instruction set of compiler’s target language: the Common Intermediate Language (CIL) described in Section C 16.1.2.

+2 CLI is an ECMA and ISO standard.
+CLR—the Common Language Runtime—is Microsoft’s im- plementation of the CLI.
+It is part of the .NET framework.

 existing physical machine, or it may be an artiﬁcial instruction set designed to be easier to implement in software and to generate with a compiler.
 Other por- tions of the VM API may support I/O, scheduling, or other services provided by a library or by the operating system (OS) of a physical machine.
 In practice, virtual machines tend to be characterized as either system VMs or process VMs.
 A system VM faithfully emulates all the hardware facilities needed to run a standard OS, including both privileged and unprivileged instructions, memory-mapped I/O, virtual memory, and interrupt facilities.
 By contrast, a process VM provides the environment needed by a single user-level process: the unprivileged subset of the instruction set and a library-level interface to I/O and other services.
 System VMs are often managed by a virtual machine monitor (VMM) or hyper- visor, which multiplexes a single physical machine among a collection of “guest” operating systems, each of which runs in its own virtual machine.
 The ﬁrst widely available VMM was IBM’s CP/CMS, which debuted in 1967.
 Rather than build an operating system capable of supporting multiple users, IBM used the CP (“con- trol program”) VMM to create a collection of virtual machines, each of which ran a lightweight, single-user operating system (CMS).
 In recent years, VMMs have played a central role in the rise of cloud computing, by allowing a hosting center to share physical machines among a large number of (mutually isolated) guest OSes.
 The center can monitor and manage its workload more easily if customer workloads were running on bare hardware—it can even migrate running OSes from one machine to another, to balance load among customers or to clear ma- chines for hardware maintenance.
 System VMs are also increasingly popular on personal computers, where products like VMware Fusion and Parallels Desktop allow users to run programs on top of more than one OS at once.
 It is process VMs, however, that have had the greatest impact on program- ming language design and implementation.
 As with system VMs, the technology is decades old: the P-code VM described in Example 1.15, for example, dates from the early 1970s.
 Process VMs were originally conceived as a way to increase program portability and to quickly “bootstrap” languages on new hardware.
 The traditional downside was poor performance due to interpretation of the abstract instruction set.
 The tradeoff between portability and performance remained valid through the late 1990s, when early versions of Java were typically an order of mag- nitude slower than traditionally compiled languages like Fortran or C. With the introduction of just-in-time compilation, however, modern implementations of the Java Virtual Machine (JVM) and the Common Language Infrastructure (CLI) have come to rival the performance of traditional languages on native hardware.
 We will consider these systems in Sections 16.1.1 and 16.1.2.
 Both the JVM and the CLI use a stack-based intermediate form (IF): Java byte- code and CLI Common Intermediate Language (CIL), respectively.
 As described in Section 15.2.2, the lack of named operands means that stack-based IF can be very compact—a feature of particular importance for code (e.g., applets) dis- tributed over the Internet.
 At the same time, the need to compute everything in stack order means that intermediate results cannot generally be saved in registers

 and reused.
 In many cases, stack-based code for an expression will occupy fewer bytes, but specify more instructions, than corresponding code for a register-based machine.